-- The longer-term raised bog restoration trajectory of the site.
+• The longer-term raised bog restoration trajectory of the site.
 The plan covers the short-term rehabilitation actions and a monitoring and after-care programme to monitor the rehabilitation during the Scheme and to respond to any needs.
 It is expected that this rehabilitation plan will set the site on an enhanced and accelerated trajectory towards stabilisation and deep peat re-wetting.
 The plan does not set any goals or outcomes, for example, the extent (specific area) of active raised bog habitat (ARB) that may develop at this site in the long-term.
-This is beyond the scope of this rehabilitation plan. - This plan is not intended to be an after-use or future land-use plan for Kilaranny Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future. - The area in the east of Kilaranny Bog, utilised by private turf cutters relocated by the NPWS as part of the Clara Bog SAC conservation objectives.
+This is beyond the scope of this rehabilitation plan.

+- This plan is not intended to be an after-use or future land-use plan for Kilaranny Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future. - Biomass trials.
+It is not proposed to carry out any rehabilitation measures that would affect these areas.
+These areas are considered rehabilitated through land-use. - The area in the east of Kilaranny Bog, utilised by private turf cutters relocated by the NPWS as part of the Clara Bog SAC conservation objectives.